-We set out to build a new digital media business; one driven by profit and efficiency delivering high quality content engaging users at speed and scale.
+We set out to build a new digital media business; one driven by sustainable profitability and efficiency delivering high quality content engaging users at speed and scale.

-Our aim remains to generate organic growth of our existing assets and to acquire and transform digital media properties with the potential to thrive through the application of the Digitalbox model.
+Digitalbox Our aim remains to generate organic growth of our existing assets where possible. launch new products into complementary markets and acquire and transform digital media properties with the potential to thrive through the application of the Digitalbox model.